-Combine these resources with access to the university’s research scholars and the Governor’s Chairs program, and there is quite literally no other choice that measures up to the value available at Cherokee Farm Innovation Campus.
+Combine these resources with access to the university’s research scholars and the Governor’s Chairs program, and there is quite literally no other choice that measures up to the value available at the UT Research Park.

-The capabilities of JIAM become even more valuable to Cherokee Farm Innovation Campus tenants when coupled with other materials science and computational resources available from UT and ORNL.
+The capabilities of JIAM become even more valuable to UT Research Park tenants when coupled with other materials science and computational resources available from UT and ORNL.
 These include the world’s fastest university-managed supercomputer, the world’s most advanced pulse and steady-stream neutron sciences facilities, and the Center for Nanophase Materials Science.